Muhammad0602/MovieShows/README.md

 ### Usage

-To run the project, execute the following command: open the project by launching the Live Server plugging in visual studio code(or your code editor)
+To run the project, execute the following commands:
+ - first `npm install`
+ - second `npm run build`
+ - and lastly `npm start`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>